SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 ### Components of BDEF Derived Types

-Many of the BDEF derived types contain components of CDS entities like key and data fields that retain their original line type, for example, a messenger table typed with `TYPE TABLE FOR CREATE`.
+Many of the BDEF derived types contain components of CDS entities like key and data fields that retain their original data type, for example, a messenger table typed with `TYPE TABLE FOR CREATE`.
 Certainly, if an instance is to be created, key and field values of a RAP BO instance are of relevance.